slacgismo/regrow/generation_modeling/README.md

 - `storage_data.csv`: This file comes from the `WECC240_2018_Generation_scheduling.xlsx` file and contains the energy storage resources in the WECC 240 model.

 ## Output Data

+- `bus.csv`: This file contains the `pypower` bus data used to validate the generation cost model

+- `branch.csv`: This file contains the `pypower` branch data used to validate the generation cost model

 - `gen.csv`: This file contains the `pypower` generator data for each type of generator at each bus of the WECC 240 model.
 The file is updated by the `gendata.py` script.